Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Conclusion

 \section{Conclusion}

-We presented a novel representation of the MMSE denoiser’s implicit regularizer in \cref{thm:mmse_prior} and used it to derive nonasymptotic convergence results for PnP-PGD using an MMSE denoiser in \cref{thm:convergence_result}.
+We presented a novel representation of the MMSE denoiser’s implicit regularizer in \cref{thm:mmse_prior} and used it to derive nonasymptotic convergence results for PnP-PGD using an MMSE denoiser in \cref{thm:PGD_MMSE_convergence} and \cref{cor:conv}.
 Our analysis is strictly tied to the Gaussian-noise MMSE setting.
-Tweedie’s formula, for example, does not transfer to other noise models, so we suspect this flavor of result is unique to the Gaussian noise setting.
+Tweedie’s formula, for example, is not the same under other noise models~\cite{efron_tweedies}, so we suspect this flavor of result is unique to the Gaussian setting.
 However, we expect analogous nonasymptotic guarantees to be attainable for other PnP schemes that use MMSE denoisers under Gaussian noise, such as PnP-ADMM or the proximal point method.
-Exploration of these extensions constitutes future work toward more predictable PnP solvers.
+Exploration of these extensions constitutes future work.